Asclepias curassavica

-It also attracts members of the Danainae subfamily, such as the queen.

 Description

 Typical plants are evergreen perennial subshrubs that grow up to 1 m tall and have pale gray stems.
 The leaves are arranged oppositely on the stems and are lanceolate or oblong-lanceolate shaped ending in acuminate or acute tips.
 Like other members of the genus, the sap is milky.
 The flowers are in cymes with 10-20 flowers each.
 They have purple or red corollas and corona lobes that are yellow or orange.
 Flowering occurs nearly year-round.
 The 5–10 cm long, fusiform shaped fruits are called follicles.
 The follicles contain tan to brown seeds that are ovate in shape and 6–7 mm long.
 The flat seeds have silky hairs that allow the seeds to float on air currents when the pod-like follicles dehisce (split open).

+Ecology

+Asclepias curassavica attracts members of the Danainae subfamily, such as the queen and monarch butterflies.

 Cultivation

+Asclepias curassavica is grown as an ornamental garden plant and as a food source for some butterflies.
 There are a number of different cultivars with improved flower colors and shorter habit; some have bright red, yellow or orange colored flowers.
-Asclepias curassavica is sometimes used in butterfly gardens (see above for concerns for monarchs) or as a cut flower.
+The species is sometimes grown as a cut flower.
 However, when the stems or leaves are broken, a poisonous milky sap exudes which can cause eye injury.